What is Experiential Education?

 - Train students on proper and advantageous interviewing techniques.

-In addition to the CDO staff assistance, we have numerous online and print resources to guide students in finding an appropriate experiential educational experience.
+In addition to CDO staff assistance, we have numerous online and print resources to guide students in finding an appropriate experiential educational experience.

 What constitutes experiential education?